ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image right small"><img class="p-image" alt="Spring Session" src="/img/spring-ecosystem/spring-session.png"></span>

-When a user uses your application, you might want to consider their session, that is where Spring Session comes in.
+When someone uses your web application, they will be using an HTTP session underneath.
+Spring Session allows you to manage those sessions separately, outside of the servlet container.
 It supports multiple sessions at once and even can send the sessions in the header.
 Spring sessions can be used and not be specifically tied to any container.
-Although sounding very interesting with popular use, the project hasn't had any major changes over the past year.
+Although the project is quite popular and has very interesting features, the project hasn't had any major changes over the past year.

 # Other

 These projects are mainly focused on one specific (niche) part of an application.
 Some wil help you with the development of specific front-end applications, while others will help you implement specific patterns.

 <div class="row" style="margin: 0 auto 2.5rem auto;">
 <div class="col-md-offset-3 col-md-6">